Cum On Feel the Noize: Music video

 The music video for Quiet Riot's version was a staple on MTV.
 It featured a teenage boy in his bedroom waking up to turn off his alarm then, accidentally turning on his stereo in the corner (which is simply an AM/FM receiver on top of two standard rectangular speakers) which starts the song.
 Suddenly the room starts shaking, and the stereo starts getting larger and larger and louder and louder (with the speakers now wedge shaped and emitting strobe lights).
 As the boy looks up at the "Metal Health Mask", a flashback appears of Dubrow throwing the mask in a crowd, then cuts back to the room to show same mask appears on his wall, above his bed, suggesting that the boy got that mask from a Quiet Riot concert.
 The boy tries twice to futilely turn the volume down on the now massive sized receiver, then tries pulling the plug on it.
-When he does and the plug comes out of the wall, it's as huge as the stereo and appears to knock him out.
+When he does and the plug comes out of the wall, it is as huge as the stereo and appears to knock him out.
 The band is then shown playing the rest of the song.
 At the end, the boy wakes up, realizing it was all a dream, and everything is back to normal, including the size of his stereo system.